CatherineSue/sglang/.jzplace/README.md

 # Install required packages
 pip install --upgrade pip
-pip install sgl-kernel --force-reinstall --no-deps pip install -e "python[all]" --find-links https://flashinfer.ai/whl/cu124/torch2.5/flashinfer/
+pip install sgl-kernel --force-reinstall --no-deps pip install -e "python[all]" --find-links https://flashinfer.ai/whl/cu124/torch2.4/flashinfer/

+# Required by EAGLE in this sglang version.
+It might lead to issue on H100 (`Value 'sm_90' is not defined for option 'gpu-architecture'`).
+See the section of "Issue" for a fix below.
+pip install cutex

 # Install matplotlib for debugging and data analysis
 pip install matplotlib